BrookaBrooke/movie-mixer/journals/michel_menin.md

 # 2023-01-16

 Worked on authentication for front-end with Jesse.
 Saved token to localStorage and user_id.
 Authentication was implemented to allow for requests to pass through as authorized.
 We identified a bug, which does not allow to delete movie-groups because of the relationship with the items tied to them.  (this is an 'on delete cascade or protect' issue).
 Login/Logout/Signup are functional, but ugly.
 Favorites list for user view is functional.

+# 2023-01-17

+Fixed a bug that allowed non-owners of movie items to delete movie-items.